 Pathfinders for Greenways also offers trail work at Carvins Cove Natural Reserve.
 Join other hikers, runners, bikers and equestrians to give back to the trails.
 Volunteers meet at Bennett Springs Parking Lot at 9 a.m. to get started.
 Bring eye protection, sturdy shoes and gloves.
 Let Pathfinders know if you are able to make the work day by e-mailing email@example.com or call Brian Batteiger at 540-467-1629.
 Visit Pathfinders for Greenways to find upcoming trail work dates and more information!

-The Roanoke International Mountain Biking Association (RIMBA) is a great organization that supports the local mountain biking community.
-They also help maintain and build new multi-purpose trails at Carvins Cove Natural Reserve and Mill Mountain Park.
-If you’re interested in volunteering with RIMBA, please contact Chad Wheeling at firstname.lastname@example.org or 540-397-0775.
-Chad will help you connect with a crew leader so you can learn about upcoming work days.
+The Blue Ridge Off Road Cyclists (BROC, formerly Roanoke IMBA) is a great organization that supports the local mountain biking community.
+They also help maintain and build new multi-purpose trails in City Parks.
+If you’re interested in volunteering with BROC, please contact Aaron Hall, Third Deck Crew Leader at firstname.lastname@example.org

 4. BLUE RIDGE GRAVITY TRAIL WORK DAYS

 Blue Ridge Gravity also organizes trail work days in Roanoke.
-They are currently working on maintaining the OG and Trough Expert trails at Carvins Cove and are finishing up construction on Royalty trail.
-If you’d like to help out, please contact Renee Powers, Roanoke Parks and Recreation Outdoor Recreation Supervisor for Trails and Trail Programming at email@example.com or 540-853-2236.
+They are currently working on maintaining the OG, Royalty, and Trough Expert trails at Carvins Cove.
+If you’d like to help out, please contact Renee Powers, Roanoke Parks and Recreation Trails and Greenways Supervisor at email@example.com or 540-853-2236.
 Renee will help you connect with a crew leader.